 The results of the public visioning process are presented below.
 The vision and goals were referenced throughout the planning process to ensure key recommendations and strategies aligned with the long-term vision for the area.

-The Highway 151 and Loop 1604 Area will continue to thrive as a center where people live, work, learn, and play.
+Vision The Highway 151 and Loop 1604 Area will continue to thrive as a center where people live, work, learn, and play.
 The area stands out as a place to experience the Texas Hill Country feel, but also breathes new life as a place where businesses, shopping, and tourism thrive.
 In the future, there will be more opportunities for those who live or spend time in the area to recreate outside, as well as new opportunities for mixed-use nodes where people can gather.
 Future growth will respect and work to maintain the green space and natural feel of the area, while ensuring strong connections inside and outside of the city through new transportation options as well as efficient major thoroughfares.
+Goals Goal 1: Create a cohesive identity for the area while preserving Hill Country character.
+Goal 2: Support new mobility choices and manage congestion on major roadways while encouraging new development and land use choices that do not increase congestion.
+Goal 3: Leverage education, infrastructure, and business assets to support future economic growth.
+Goal 4: Create new public open spaces, recreation options, and other mixed-use places for people to gather or play.
+Goal 5: Provide a diverse array of housing options for all stages of a resident's life.